Employment

 For Adjunct Faculty, rates are found in the most recent adjunct contract.
 For each credit, the Summer 2024 entry pay rate is $1,026 - $1,082 dependent upon experience.

-Review of applicants to begin March 18, 2024 and is ongoing.
+Review of applicants has begun and will continue until position is filled.
 NOTE: This is a part-time (Adjunct) faculty position.
 Adjunct positions are ongoing-recruitment pooled positions.
 Your materials will be retained in our active files and be considered on an as-needed basis.
 Candidates must currently reside or be willing to relocate to New York State at time of employment.
 Additionally, maintaining New York State residency will be required for the duration of employment.

 TO APPLY FOR THIS POSITION: